thonihoward/Commons-Technology/README.md

 **Tech Support**

-**Examples**: Printing, Network/Wifi Connections, Software: Pulse/VPNs, Java, Banner, Advance, Outlook, Microsoft Office, Adobe, Duo-Multi Factor Authentication_
+**Examples**: Printing, Network/Wifi Connections, Software: Pulse/VPNs, Java, Banner, Advance, Outlook, Microsoft Office, Adobe, Duo-Multi Factor Authentication

   - **First**: Tulane IT - help@tulane.edu, 504-862-8888, 2-8888

-  - **Second**: IT Interns - Commons 340: Office Hours MWF (10-Noon)
+  - **Second**: IT Interns - Office Hours MWF 10-Noon (Commons 340)

   - **Third**: If Tulane IT does not resolve the issue or sends you to Technology Connection, email Dr. Jacquelyne Thoni Howard a summary of the issue and what has been done so far.